 Sometimes the roots of addiction are subtle and deeply personal.
 Of all the obstacles one can encounter in struggling with substance abuse, codependency can be the most difficult to overcome.
 Codependency is the excessive reliance on a partner who requires support due to addiction or another illness.
-While codependent people may have good intentions, their assistance in trying to help an addictive loved one causes further psychological damage.
+While codependent people may have good intentions, their assistance in trying to help an addicted loved one causes further psychological damage.

 If you are a loved one who is dealing with addiction in your family, you must be careful to monitor your actions.
 Are your actions helping or hurting the addict?
 Codependency not only makes a loved one’s addiction worse, it also can tear the family apart.
 The following article outlines six signs of codependency.
 If your family needs help overcoming codependency, reach out to one of our recovery counselors.